JoanDoe11/Machine-Learning-Twitter-Sentiment-Analysis/README.md

 # Libraries used

 * csv - module which implements classes to read and write tabular data in CSV format. csv.reader returns a reader object which will iterate over lines in the given csvfile.

+# Solution

+Features used in this ML algorithm are sets of words from the same tweet.